discus-lang/salt/doc/reference/01-grammar.md

 The record term `[ L1 = M1, ...
 Ln = Mn ]` must have at least one field to disambiguate the syntax from the empty term vector `[]`.

-## Procs and Blocs
+## Procs (Procedures)

-Procs (Procedures) provide the statement/expression model of computation, with graph-like control flow and mutable storage cells.
+Procs provide the statement/expression model of computation, with graph-like control flow and mutable storage cells.
 Control constructs appear as statements only, which ensures the expressions can always be flattened into straight line code during compilation.
 Storage cells are abstract, in the sense that references (addresses) to them cannot be taken.
 This means that updates to them can always be converted into Static Single Assignment (SSA) form.

 ```
 Proc